Ewighausen: History

 In 1397, Ewighausen had its first documentary mention.
 The name's spelling has changed over the centuries from Ebichusin to Ebeckusen und Ewighusen and then into Ewighausen.
 In 1972, in the course of municipal restructuring, the Verbandsgemeinde of Selters was founded.

 Politics

 The municipal council is made up of 6 council members, including the honorary and presiding mayor (Ortsbürgermeister), who were elected in a majority vote in a municipal election on 7 June 2009.

 Economy and infrastructure

-The community lies west of Bundesstraße 8 leading from Limburg an der Lahn to Siegburg.
+The municipality lies west of Bundesstraße 8 leading from Limburg an der Lahn to Siegburg.
 The nearest Autobahn interchange is Mogendorf on the A 3 (Cologne–Frankfurt).
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.